pencer-io/pencer-io.github.io/_posts/2020-08-10-web-vscode-git.md

 ## Summary

 So in this post we've looked at grabbing the latest version of VSCode, and Git.
 We've installed and configured them, and connected to our remote GitHib repository.
-Next time we'll look at some of the useful extensions that you can install in VSCode, which turn it in to a comfortable environment.
+Next time we'll look at some of the useful extensions that you can install in VSCode, which turn it in to a comfortable writing environment.